 I arrived in Portsmouth, New Hampshire on the 18th of October in 1946 – the firstborn of European immigrant offspring.
 My father’s parents were Irish and my mother’s parents were Sicilian.
 Although I was born in New England and could characterize myself as “a Yankee”, the Lion’s share of my cultural identity rests in background of the people who had a hand in raising me.

 I was, until 2016, a practicing Mormon (member of The Church of Jesus Christ of Latter-Day-Saints) for forty-three years.
-That gives me over four decades of association and experience in this popular American religion.
+That amounts to me over four decades of association and experience with this popular American religion.

-I joined the Mormon Church in 1972 at age 26.
-I was married with three small children and mixed-up about a lot of things.
-I had lots of questions at age 26 – about my life and about God.
-What I really wanted was “ to know Him”
+I joined The Church of Jesus Christ of Latter-Day-Saints in 1972.
+I was 26 years old and married with three small children.
+I was confused about my life, in general so, I had a lot of questions at 26 – about my life and about God.
+I wanted to know God.

-I was drawn in by “a sense of belonging” when surrounded by all those new Mormon acquaintances.
-All my queries about God were quickly laid to rest by “Mormon doctrine” and before I knew it, I had become a real “Molly-Mormon.” (ideal Mormon woman) But…..I still wanted “to know God”.
+I was drawn in by powerful “a sense of belonging” surrounded by all my new Mormon acquaintances.
+My queries about God were quietly laid to rest (buried; interred; put away; covered-up) with “Mormon-indoctrination” and before I knew it, I was becoming, what is commonly known in Mormon circles as a “Molly-Mormon.” (ideal Mormon-female; a sister) But…..neither baptism nor Mormon indoctrination I ever brought to pass the re-acquaintance with God…… I longed for most.

-It seemed to me, a weblog was a better way to get Isaiah’s message “out there” ( to Israel’s people) at no cost to anyone with the exception of the time and energy I spent gaining a fundamental mastery of Word-Press/ “Yeh,”!…I thought, … “I can do this!”
+The idea to translate all sixty-six chapters of Isaiah’s book came unremarkably (without fanfare) in Oklahoma and by the time I moved to Houston, Texas in 2011, I was comfortably assured that God would help me translate it.
+It seemed to me, a blog was the best way to get Isaiah’s message circulating at no cost to anyone except for the time and effort to read it.
+“Yes,”!…I thought………”I can do this!”
 I hope you like this blog and I especially hope you like the book, “Reading Isaiah’s Mind”.

-Enjoy – Nancy T.
+– Nancy T.